3DGenomes/TADpole/README.md

-# HTADs
+# TADpole

-The HTADs package applies a constrained hierarchical method to detect Topologically Associated Domains (TADs).
+TADpole package applies a constrained hierarchical method to detect Topologically Associated Domains (TADs).

 ## 1) Installation

 <!--
 ### 1.1) Using the _devtools_ package

-This is the recommended way of installing HTADs.
+This is the recommended way of installing TADpole.

 - First, install the devtools package from CRAN, if it is not already installed